randyoyarzabal/chief/docs/README.md

 Running the `install` command will:

-- Install Chief by cloning the git repo to `$HOME/.chief`
+- Install latest version of Chief by cloning the git repo to `$HOME/.chief`
 - Configure using a copy of default configuration template to `$HOME/.chief_config.sh`
 - Add the library loading lines to `$HOME/.bashrc` (file will be created if it doesn't exist)
 - To start Chief, restart your terminal or `source ~/.bashrc`.